-At 11 weeks pregnant, right now, your baby is smaller than your little finger at around 4cm long and weighs around 7 grams.
-They would fit in the palm of your hand but has proper fingers and toes, a tongue with taste buds and facial features.
+At 11 weeks pregnant, your baby would fit in the palm of your hand but has proper fingers and toes, a tongue with taste buds and facial features.
+Here’s what’s happening with your baby, your body and what symptoms to expect at ten weeks pregnant.

 What’s my baby doing at eleven weeks pregnant?